-I have tried to analyze it ever since, and I have a theory that he has some kind of renewable energy resource inside of him, maybe in his heart.
+I have tried to analyze it ever since, and I have a theory that Mika has some kind of renewable energy resource inside of him, maybe in his heart.
 It’s still kind of a secret but some day the whole world will know about it and mad scientists will fight over him.
 Just joking.
 I wish I could explain it for real.
-All I know is that he shares and spreads energy in a way that is difficult to understand with average human brains and that after his concerts we leave the venue as different – much better – persons.
+All I know is that he shares and spreads good energy in a way that is difficult to understand and that after his concerts we leave the venue as different, much better persons.

 I didn’t take any proper vids during the gig, just small clips and some photos.
 I was extremely happy to finally see the Love Today intro and Ring Ring live (my absolute favorites that time) and all the flowers, candles and balloons made me feel dizzy in a lovely way (as they do when you see them for the first time).
 I didn’t know any other fans at that time and missed the famous after party and was blissfully unaware of any dramatic incidents after the gig.
 I was just extremely happy and started to plan my trip to Paris to see him at PDP.